“Kant on Persons and Agency”

 9. Kant's multiple concepts of person Béatrice Longuenesse

-10. We are not alone: a place for animals in Kant's ethics Barbara Herman
+10. We are not alone: a place for animals in Kant's ethics Barbara

 11. The dynamism of reason in Kant and Hegel Robert Pippin